Nick-Gottschlich/Social-Amnesia/README.md

 * Can keep tweets that have a certain amount of retweets or favorites.
   * This option ignores retweets, these will be removed no matter what if they are out of the time range.
 * Trial run - do a run showing what would be deleted, without actually deleting it.

+#### How to set up your twitter account
+Twitter requires you to set up an "app" in order to get Social Amnesia to run.
+Do this by heading to https://apps.twitter.com/ while logged in, and clicking "Create New App".
+Then, fill in whatever you'd like for the Name, Description, and Website.
+Once it's created, click the "Keys and Access Tokens" tab.
+This will have the consumer key and consumer secret you will need for Social Amnesia.
+You can then click "Create my Access Token" at the bottom of the page to get the access token and access token secret that Social Amnesia needs.
+That's it, you have everything needed to get Social Amnesia running with twitter!

 ### Scheduler